OsmanKAYI/full-stack-roadmap/vscode/README.md

 ## Documentation

-The Visual Studio Code documentation is available online at [code.visualstudio.com](https://code.visualstudio.com/docs).
+The Visual Studio Code documentation is available online at [Visual Studio Code](https://code.visualstudio.com/docs).
 This documentation includes guides, tutorials, and reference material for learning Visual Studio Code and using it effectively.

 - [Introduction to Visual Studio Code (VSCode)](./vscode.md)
 - [Usefull VSCode Extensions](./extensions.md)